Fan labor: Computer-aided visual arts: Fan films, fan vids, fan games, machinima

 A fan film is a film or video inspired by a media source, created by fans rather than by the source's copyright holders or creators.
 Fan films vary in length from short faux-teaser trailers for non-existent motion pictures to ultra-rare full-length motion pictures.

 Fanvids are analytical music videos made by synchronizing clips from TV shows or movies with music to tell a story or make an argument.
 "Vidders", the creators of these videos, carefully match the audio and video components to tell a story or set a specific mood.

 Fangames are video games made by fans based on one or more established video games; the vast majority of fangames that have been successfully completed and published are adventure games.
 Many fangames attempt to clone the original game's design, gameplay and characters, but it is equally common for fans to develop a unique game using another only as a template.
 Fangames are either developed as standalone games with their own engines, or as modifications to existing games that "piggyback" on the other's engines.

 Fans of video games have been creating machinima since 1996.
 Machinima creators use computer game engines to create "actors" and create scenarios for them to perform in, using the physics and character generation tools of the game.
 The scripts, as performed by the computer-generated characters, are recorded and distributed to viewers online.

 Reanimated collaborations involve each fan animating a shot of an existing film in their own unique style.
 The clips are then stitched together to produce a collaborative tribute, sometimes with over 500 animators on a single film.
 The finished product is then uploaded to the internet for other fans to watch.
-Reanimated projects have been produced in honor of Shrek, SpongeBob, The Simpsons, Kirby, and Zelda CDi, among others.
+Reanimated projects have been produced in honor of Looney Tunes, SpongeBob, The Simpsons, Kirby, and Zelda CDi, among others.
 Participants generally expect little or no profit.

 Fan labor in the software domain, especially for video games, exists also in the form of fan patches, fan translations, mods, fan-made remakes, server emulators and source ports.

-Musical arts: Filking
+Musical arts

 Filk is a musical culture, genre, and community tied to science fiction/fantasy fandom, involving the writing and performance of songs inspired by fandom and other common filk themes.
-Filking is often done in small groups at conventions, often late at night after other official convention programming has ended for the day; additionally, there are now dedicated filk conventions in Canada, England, Germany, and the USA.
+Filking is often done in small groups at conventions, often late at night after other official convention programming has ended for the day; additionally, there are now dedicated filk conventions in Canada, England, Germany, and the United States.

 Some fandoms are known to produce music as a form of fan labor that is not usually classified as filk.
+The brony fandom has developed a vast musical subculture, often referred to as brony music.